Blog · Tools

 The quick answer: which app, for whom

 Pick Regular if you're a new parent and want a five-minute daily habit instead of homework.
 Pick Paired for light daily questions, Lasting for a structured, therapy-style program, Coral for physical intimacy, and the Gottman Card Decks if you just want something free to try tonight.
-The thing most roundups miss is that the postpartum slump isn't only mom's experience — a 2022 meta-analysis of 49 studies and 145,139 people found satisfaction drops sharply in the first 12 months for both partners.
+The thing most roundups miss is that the postpartum slump isn't only mom's experience — a 2022 meta-analysis of 49 studies found marital satisfaction drops in the first 12 months for both partners, and one partner's decline tends to drag the other's down with it (Bogdan, Turliuc & Candel, 2022).
 So "which app" really means "which app gets the new-dad part," and most don't.

 Regular vs Paired vs Lasting vs Gottman — at a glance